atlosdotorg/atlos/platform/README.md

 ### Where is this deployed?

-Right now, we deploy Atlos in two places: on the lovely Fly.io (who sponsor us — thank you!) and on Microsoft Azure (who also sponsor us — thank you!).
+Right now, we deploy Atlos on Microsoft Azure (who sponsor us — thank you!).

-We are in the middle of a transition of our infrastructure from Fly.io to Azure.
-While the Fly.io platform is great, right now we need a more robust and battle-tested environment to run our application (and especially our database), and we ran into enough issues with Fly.io that we decided to make the leap to Azure.

 On Azure, we use only three products directly: Azure Container Apps, Azure Database for PostgreSQL, and Azure Container Registry.
 The Atlos web app runs inside Azure Container Apps; you can see the full CI deploy script inside [/.github/workflows/deploy-staging-azure.yml](/.github/workflows/deploy-staging-azure.yml).
 Atlos is entirely containerized, and our containers are stored inside Azure Container Registry.
 As you might expect, we use Azure Database for PostgreSQL for our database.
 (It helpfully gives us robust backups, point-in-time restores, etc.)